 The soft night guard tends to be the most comfortable.
 Even if you try grinding your teeth while you have the guard on, there is no way your teeth will be damaged.
 The custom made soft guards are designed to fit the exact structure of the teeth and are totally flexible.
 Compared to the hard and dual laminated guards, these tend to be more adaptable and easier to get used to.

 Though the soft dental guards are comfortable in the mouth, some people may innately want to clench or grind on the soft material.
 One study has shown that some of the patients using the soft dental guards will attempt to chew the guard and also may grind their teeth more often.
 Another negative is that the soft dental guard has a limited lifespan.
 Most of the companies (including Sentinel Mouth Guards) that develop the soft night guard will terminate their warranty after six months.
-The other types of dental guards are more stable, and they can last for a longer time than the soft dental guards.
+The other types of dental guards are more stable and they can last for a longer time than the soft dental guards.

 What are dentists saying about the soft night guard?

 These night guards are recommended by many dentists due to their easy adaptability and high customer satisfaction rate.
-Dentists highly advise patients to go for the custom-made guards so keep in mind that a soft custom made night guard is still far superior to store bought “one size fits all” guards.
+Dentists highly advise patients to go for the custom-made guards, so keep in mind that a soft custom-made night guard is still far superior to store-bought “one size fits all” guards.

 Key points about the soft guard